Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more here).

 Must-Have Ingredients for Semi-Homemade Stuffing:

-- Boxed Stuffing – first, you'll need a 6-ounce box of stuffing mix, or you could even use plain stuffing croutons since we will be throwing out the seasoning package.
+- Boxed Stuffing – first, you’ll need a 6-to-10-ounces of boxed of stuffing mix, or you could even use plain stuffing croutons since we will be throwing out the seasoning package.
 We used this boxed stuffing for gluten-free.

 - Spices – you can choose between either 1 tablespoon of minced fresh herbs (such as sage, fresh thyme, and rosemary) OR 1 teaspoon of dried herbs here.